j-andrews7/STRprofiler/README.md

 [![PyPI license](https://img.shields.io/pypi/l/strprofiler.svg)](https://pypi.python.org/pypi/strprofiler/)
 [![DOI](https://zenodo.org/badge/523477912.svg)](https://zenodo.org/badge/latestdoi/523477912)

-**strprofiler** is a simple python utility to compare short tandem repeat (STR) profiles.
+**STRprofiler** is a simple python utility to compare short tandem repeat (STR) profiles.
 In particular, it is designed to aid research labs in comparing models (e.g. cell lines & xenografts) generated from primary tissue samples to ensure contamination has not occurred.
 It includes basic checks for sample mixing and contamination.

-**strprofiler is intended only for research purposes.**
+**STRprofiler is intended only for research purposes.**

-For each STR profile provided, **strprofiler** will generate a sample-specific report that includes the following similarity scores as compared to every other profile:
+For each STR profile provided, **STRprofiler** will generate a sample-specific report that includes the following similarity scores as compared to every other profile:

 [Tanabe, AKA the Sørenson-Dice coefficient](https://www.doi.org/10.11418/jtca1981.18.4_329):